leofishman/solana-integration/CUSTOM_ENDPOINTS.md

    - **Enable this endpoint**: Checkbox to enable the endpoint immediately
 4. Click "Save configuration"

-#### Managing Custom Endpoints
+#### Managing Endpoints

-Custom endpoints appear in the "Endpoint Details" section with a `[Custom]` label.
+All endpoints (including the default Solana ones) appear in the "Manage Endpoints" section.

-Each custom endpoint can be:
+Each endpoint can be:
 - **Renamed**: Edit the "Name" field
 - **URL Updated**: Edit the "URL" field
 - **Deleted**: Check the "Delete this endpoint" checkbox and save

+**Note**: You can delete any endpoint, including the default Solana endpoints.
+Just make sure to keep at least one endpoint enabled.

 ### 3. **Endpoint Selection**